 |Family Link - Best Free Parental Control App For iPhone

 Best Free Parental Control Apps For iPhone Without Jailbreak

 1. Family Link

 Family Link is a parental control monitoring app from Google and it’s completely free to use.
 It helps you to track children’s app activities.
-The supervisor parent can disable apps and features which are irrelevant to the children!
-In my case, we didn’t want her to access the camera while using Facebook so we gave command from the supervisor phone which reflected instantly on her iPhone.
+The parent can disable apps and features which are irrelevant to the children!
+In my case, I didn’t want her to access the camera while using Facebook so I gave the command from my phone which reflected instantly on her iPhone.